 Example: At Munich Airport an Egyptian seafarer coming from Cairo presents himself at the entry control.
 The seafarer was recruited at short notice to replace another key member of staff on a ship.
 The seafarer is to sign on to a vessel in Marseille.
 Given the better flight connection, the shipping company has booked a flight from Cairo via Munich to Marseille.
 The vessel the seafarer is to sign on to transports high-quality parts of aircraft produced in Toulouse to be further processed by a company in Germany.
-The French authorities have notified the German authorities at Frankfurt Airport of the seafarer's arrival by means of the form set out in Annex IX, Part 2, to the Visa Code.
+The French authorities have notified the German authorities at Frankfurt Airport of the seafarer's arrival by means of the form set out in the operational instructions for issuing visas at the external border to seafarers (Annex 26).
+21

-As the seafarer was recruited at short notice, he is able to prove that it was not possible for him to apply for a visa at the competent diplomatic mission abroad.
+As the seafarer was recruited at short notice, he is able to prove that it was not possible for him to apply for a visa at the competent consulate in advance.